WrappedUsername/Web-Dev-Notes/White Papers/FCS NFT/README.md

 | Recieve | CHUNKS ERC20 Utility Token |

 - Beyond Q4 2022
+## New Collections of Foam Chunk Smudge NFT's?
+    - Keep an eye on our Discord to find out if I will be dropping any more FCS NFT collections!

 # 🤝 Meet the Team!
 Currently Foam Chunk Smudge NFT is a one person project.